 Crews & Projects

-Students can expect to complete the following two film projects while enrolled in the 3-Week HD Filmmaking Summer Camp for Teens:
+Students can expect to complete the following two film projects while enrolled in the 3-Week Filmmaking Camp:

 • Continuity: Continuity is one of the fundamental principles of modern filmmaking.
 Students are challenged to make a film that maintains continuity in story, time, and space.
 Utilizing a variety of shots (10-15) in a continuous sequence, the action in these films should unfold seamlessly with no disorienting jumps in time or space.

 At the end of the camp, the final films are celebrated in a screening open to cast, crew, friends and family.
-All students who successfully complete the workshop will receive a New York Film Academy Certificate.
+All students who successfully complete the 3-Week Filmmaking Camp will receive a New York Film Academy Certificate.

 Curious to learn more about the 3-Week HD Filmmaking Summer Camp for Teens?
 Click here to apply online and request more information.